 Source:

-Disclaimer: Always verify with the official Federal or State Department of Revenue Forms and Instructions for the most accurate and up-to-date tax information.
+Disclaimer: Always verify details with the most current Federal or State Department of Revenue Forms and Instructions.
+For complex situations, consult a tax professional or attorney.